ebi-gene-expression-group/selectBCM/README.md

 ## Via Github and devtools

 If you want to install the package directly from Github, I recommend using the `devtools` package.
 Package uses r-base=3.6.3, therefore it is advised to initiate conda environment with r-base=3.6.3.
-Wrapper uses "foreign"  package as dependency which is no more supported by cran, therefore it shoukld be installed via conda before hand.
+Wrapper uses "foreign"  package as dependency which is no more supported by cran, therefore it should be installed via conda before hand.

 ```
 conda create -p ./venv  -c conda-forge r-base=3.6.3